 PWA has implemented a "best practice" model called Housing Location Services (HLS) that is an integral component of the CES.
-Households that have been accepted into any of the PWA Rapid Re-Housing programs are eligible for this service based upon the designated prioritization criteria.
+Households that have been accepted onto the PWA RRH By-Name List (BNL) are eligible for this service based upon the designated prioritization criteria.
 Housing Location services are specifically designed to assist households with high barriers that prevent them from securing permanent housing on their own.
-The Housing Locator also plays an important role to help prevent households from losing their current housing.